NRG948/GitHubTutorial/README.md

 ### 7. Add your information

-For this tutorial, you'll create a new file in under the current school year folder in the `data` folder.
+For this tutorial, you'll create a new file under the current school year folder in the `data` folder.
 There is a `template.txt` file containing a template of the information to provide.
-You new file should be named using your GitHub user name and end with `.txt`.
+Your new file should be named using your GitHub user name and end with `.txt`.

-As an example, I add a file at `data/SY2023-2024/edreed.txt` with the following
+As an example, I added a file, `data/SY2023-2024/edreed.txt`, with the following
 contents:

 ```text